akhil-naidu/curious-lavender/content/pages/blog/post-3.md

 image_alt: Post 3 placeholder image
 excerpt: >-
-  Indian Administrative Service(IAS) is a part of Civil Services Examination of India and it is considered one of the toughest competitive exams in India
+  Indian Administrative Service(IAS) is a part of Civil Services Examination of India and it is considered one of the toughest competitive exams in India.
 seo:
   title: Cur Ipse Pythagoras Et Aegyptum Lustravit
   description: 'Quis est, qui non oderit libidinosam, protervam adolescentiam'